Sorry, no posts matched your criteria.

 3. Immediate protection

-Now, we know kids seem to HATE sitting and waiting for their sunscreen to absorb.
+Now, we know kids seem to hate sitting and waiting for their sunscreen to absorb.
 But mineral sunscreen provides immediate protection.

 “Because they don’t need to be absorbed into the skin to function there is no waiting period for their effectiveness and these SPFs can work effectively even when applied overtop of sweat and other skincare products that might inhibit the absorption of a chemical SPF,” says Dr Mraz Robinson.